korhore/Wall-E/README.md

 is build in.
 But we mimic human beings so that, when main Robot starts it gets a directory where are basuv inages of itself and basic phrases it says.
 Little baby startr to study itself and Robot does same.

-Next thing bady does is study to world.
-Robot gets also directory where are images and voices of one thing Robot sees and hears first.
+Next thing baby does is study to the world.
+Robot gets also directory where are images and voices Robot sees and hears first.
 With humans this thing is mother.
 With this projects that can be anything you want Robot to react certain way.
 Robot tryes to speak voices it has got and hears responses so those are associated in its memory with positive feelings.